AI Generated Privacy Policy Examined: Should You Use ChatGPT?

 Summary

-For ChatGPT to present a legally sound privacy agreement, it requires several inputs from the user that could result in hours of work for any non-privacy-initiated employee.
+Getting ChatGPT to present a legally sound privacy agreement required several inputs from me, a privacy expert — this could result in hours of work for a non-privacy-initiated employee.

-• If you sell it to or share it with any third parties
+- If you sell or share it with any third parties

-Once you write all of this information down as the prompt for ChatGPT, you’ve completed half of a compliant privacy policy already.
-So it’s not really quicker, it’s certainly not easier, and depending on your level of data privacy expertise, you might still need a lawyer to look it over.
+Writing all of this information down as the prompt for ChatGPT is essentially equal to writing half of a compliant privacy policy, so it’s not really quicker, it’s certainly not easier, and depending on your level of data privacy expertise, you might still need a lawyer to look it over.

 Plus, your AI-generated privacy policy wouldn’t update automatically, so it can’t keep up with the evolution of data privacy laws.